 Dumpster rentals come in a variety of sizes.
 Some are more available and affordable than others, depending on the location and size.
 Below we will answer that question for you, but we will also provide you more clarity on some differences between these two sizes.
 There are two main things to consider relating to this question: dumpster dimensions and price vs value.

-The 20 yard is a little longer at 22 feet long, but about the same width and height.
+The 20 yard is a little longer at 22 feet long, the same width, but a little bit shorter at about 3.5 feet tall.
 The 20 yard holds more material, has a higher weight limit and still fits in most residential driveways.
-The 20 will hold 8-9 pickup truck loads of trash.
+The 20 will hold about 8 pickup truck loads of junk.

 Tip: if you are trying to save money by looking at a smaller size, read more below about why that's not usually your best option with dumpster rentals.